‘Just knowing’ the basic facts means that your child can master Maths and spelling

 Flash cards are brilliant tools to help your child remember because they can be flexible and exciting to use and easily adapt to revise most facts.
 They can test themselves too because the answers are on the back.
 You can make your own flashcards using card or paper, and there are versions on the internet.
 I use them for all my students when they have to remember basic facts ranging from upper high school biology and physics, to addition and subtraction number facts.

 Flashcard variations to keep your child focused and interested:

 - Ask your child to place the cards in two piles as they revise them, a hard and easy pile, and then revise one of those piles again.

 - When revising the ‘hard’ pile, encourage your child to make connections with other facts they know.

 - When revising the ‘easy’ pile – slightly increase the speed you place the card down.
 Their concentration increases, as does their fluency.

 - Five to seven new facts is enough to commit to memory at any one time.
-Help them stay focussed by only revising five to seven new spelling words each coaching session.

-- Making the idea shocking/interesting/surprising.
+- Make the new learning shocking/interesting/surprising.

 - Only learn for a brief period of time then take a break or learn something else.

 - Test and retest for longer than you might think necessary.